-From the architect.
+Text description provided by the architects.
 The existing Cologne/Bonn Airport is a landmark.
 The demands of wide-body jets, the associated requirement for additional functional and circulatory areas, intensified security arrangements and baggage handling all combine to demand a restructuring of the airport.

 Both on the air and landsides, the solution consists of tensioned steel umbrella structures that also provide roofing over the new vehicle access driveway.
 Outside the existing building, the same steel umbrellas form a light and translucent terminal hall with adjacent terminal gates.